UEFI-code/Neuro_myKakuritsu/Archieve/README.md

 # Archieve

+This folder contains archieved experiments.

+You can copy the py files and pth file into project's root folder(Replace) to test.

 ## ResNet152\_K

 This folder contains pretrained ResNet152 CNN part and myKakuritsu based FC 2 Layers, each layer has 1000 neural cells.